Update: Similac Lawsuit Filed Over Infant's NEC Death

 Unfortunately, most baby formula products are cow's milk-based, which is difficult for premature babies to digest properly, leading to a severe and often deadly gastrointestinal disease known as necrotizing enterocolitis NEC.

 Numerous studies have found that cow milk formula can increase the risk of premature babies developing NEC.
-The risk of sepsis increased in preemies by nearly 18% for every 10% increase in formula.
+The risk of sepsis increased in preemies by nearly 18% for every 10% increase in the formula.

 FDA Warns Against Abbott Baby Formulas After Infant Dies